First, read tips for writing a compelling personal statement and how to obtain meaningful letters of recommendation.

 Upload unofficial copies of academic transcripts from all post-secondary educational institutions and any graduate-level coursework beyond a bachelor's degree to your application.
 International applicants must upload unofficial (copies) translated transcripts/mark sheets with courses and grades.
 Current WSU students may upload a copy of your "unoffical" transcript from Academica.

-Pay the non-refundable $50 application fee.* (Due to the coronavirus pandemic, the application fee has been waived for the following terms: Winter 2021, Spring/Summer 2021, and Fall 2021).
+Application Fee waived for Winter 2021, Spring/Summer 2021 and Fall 2021 terms.
+Pay the non-refundable $50 application fee.
 The application fee is paid through the application system and is due at the time of application submission.
 A separate application fee is required for each application.
 Once paid, the application fee is valid for four (4) consecutive terms should you choose to reapply to the same or another program.

 Application fee waivers